kyma-project/cli/docs/gen-docs/kyma_test_delete.md

 ## Synopsis

-[DEPRECATED: the "test delete" command works only with Kyma 1.x.x]
+[DEPRECATED: The "test delete" command works only with Kyma 1.x.x.]

 Use this command to delete test suites available for a provisioned Kyma cluster.